shu-htk/tip-dev/doc/ref/time.md

 s : string [2025-11-05 13:18:00.500000]
 ```

-## omitting date/time in the ISO time format
+## omitting date/time in the time format

 > omitting time, it is complemented with "00:00:00.0"
 > omitting date, it is complemented with current date